Coming a Long Way

 Q. Coming from a generation where everyone is mostly very materialistic and indulge in non-spiritual beliefs, how can we create awareness and enlighten everyone, especially the younger generation, with the beauty and power of spirituality for leading a prosperous life?

-I think the first step, as I have learnt from my beloved Guru Mahatria, is to remove the word ‘or’ and replace it with the word ‘and.’
+I think the first step, as I have learned from my beloved Guru Mahatria, is to remove the word ‘or’ and replace it with the word ‘and.’
 For many, the choice is between spirituality or materialism.
 If we could understand that spirituality and prosperity go hand in hand and God is abundance, I feel it would draw a lot more youngsters onto the path.
 I also believe there is too much dogma, seriousness, and rituals associated with spirituality.
 If we could let the world know that it is what leads to bliss, love, and holistic living, people would realise that spirituality is the path to truest freedom and greatest fulfilment.
 To achieve these paradigm shifts, I believe each one of us is playing our part.
 Who we are gets carried into everything we do.
 I believe as each seeker deepens their journey and does what feels most natural to them, many more would be drawn in.

 Q. Please tell us something about your latest book The Breakthrough and how it has been a personal breakthrough.